THinnerichs/DTI-VOODOO/ideas/ideas.md

 - Run Alignment on min_score 700 to avoid that many 0 target drugs
 - execute hmm_pipeline on MSA results

-- parse similarity scores from Maxat script

 - how to map e values from [0,inf) with 0 as hit and inf as no hit to [0,1] where 0 no hit and 1 is hit
 - how to compare both similarity measures? (-> Maxat)

-- calculate DDI of Boyce

-- get STRING data
+- Handle CIDm and CIDs as different entities?

 - get distibution over similarities and then take lowest, median and highest and fit above mapping to it

 - iSCB conference deadline is 30.
 January

+- parse similarity matrix from Maxat script
+- parse STRING data

 ## Other ideas